-Life got scary complicated overnight but I believe there is a silver lining for Maine businesses.
+Life got scary and complicated overnight, but I believe there is a silver lining for Maine businesses.
 In a world where everyone is struggling for answers, dependability is now in high demand.
 People are craving something they can rely on, and you can give that to them.
 Show your customers how you can make their lives easier.
-This can be as simple as posting about your new messaging service, or delivery options (Yes, I will take that bottle of wine with my meal, thank you.) or you can take it a step further like Dave’s World in Dover-Foxcroft.
+This can be as simple as posting about your new messaging service or delivery options (Yes, I will take that bottle of wine with my meal, thank you.), or you can take it a step further like Dave’s World in Dover-Foxcroft.
 The team at Dave’s quickly realized that, lockdown or not, people will continue to require assistance with their HVAC needs.
 So, in response, they rapidly adapted their customer service department to offer mobile access to their technicians.
 Customers can now consult with their experts and get all of the HVAC questions answered from the comfort of their homes.

 In the words of James Brown “Don’t fight it, feel it.”
 The time has come for you to get over whatever fears you may have and start recording.
 The truth is that if you’re not producing video content, you are behind the competition.

 As terrible as this shut-down situation is, there is yet another silver lining…

 - You have a captive audience.
 Everyone is home, and they’re absorbing content like sponges.
 Now is the time to get in front of them.